 Rule 70.
 Public Access to Information

 (a) Availability of Information.
-Except as otherwise provided in these rules, the state bar file, the record maintained by the disciplinary clerk, and all proceedings shall be open to the public upon
+Except as otherwise provided in these rules, the state bar file, the record maintained by the disciplinary clerk, and all proceedings shall be open to the public upon:

 1. waiver of confidentiality by respondent;

-2. the filing of an order by the committee pursuant to Rules 55(c)(1)(B), (D), and (E);
+2. the filing of an order by the committee pursuant to Rules 55(c)(1)(D) and (E);

-3. dismissal by the state bar following a screening investigation for six months from the date of notification to respondent or complainant (if any) of the dismissal;
+3. dismissal by the state bar or the committee, for six months from the date of notification to respondent or complainant (if any) of the dismissal;

-4. dismissal, in cases not resulting in a screening investigation, for six months from the date of notification to respondent or complainant (if any) of the dismissal;

-5. the filing of a complaint, motion, or petition in proceedings for summary or interim suspension or pursuant to Rules 54(g), 54(h), or 66;
+4. the filing of proceedings for summary or interim suspension or pursuant to Rules 47(h)(4), 54(g), 54(h), 60(a)(5) or 66;

-6. the filing of an agreement for discipline by consent; or
+5. the filing of an agreement for discipline by consent; or

-7. the filing an application for reinstatement pursuant to Rules 64 and 65.
+6. the filing of an application for reinstatement pursuant to Rule 64 or 65.

 (b) Exceptions to Availability of Information.
 Notwithstanding other provisions of these rules, including Rule 123, Rules of the Supreme Court, the following do not become public:

+1. work product of state bar staff and bar counsel, including but not limited to internal memoranda, internal correspondence, internal emails, notes, and similar documents and files;

-1. work product of state bar staff, bar counsel, the committee, the settlement officer, the presiding disciplinary judge, hearing panel members, court staff, or the court;
+2. work product of the committee, the settlement officer, the presiding disciplinary judge, hearing panel members, court staff, or the court;

-2. mediation records and proceedings;
+3. documents submitted to the state bar and the committee pursuant to Rule 55(b)(2);

-3. diversion records and proceedings;
+4. diversion records and proceedings;

+5. probation records regarding compliance, including evaluations and monitoring records, except for documents filed with the disciplinary clerk;

-4. deliberations pertaining to decisions of bar counsel, the committee, the presiding disciplinary judge, a hearing panel, settlement officer, or this court;
+6. deliberations pertaining to decisions of bar counsel, the committee, the presiding disciplinary judge, a hearing panel, settlement officer, or this court;